Loyola Sexual Assault Advocacy

 Advocates are available to respond to student survivors of sexual assault via a hotline number to provide empathetic support and options after a sexual assault.
 Loyola advocates can provide support over the phone or in person.
 Available support includes:

-Assistance for significant others and friends of sexual assault survivors
+- Assistance for significant others, friends and family of sexual assault survivors

 When can I call an advocate?